Camera Support #10565

 @basecurve, did you try to see if any of the other brand curves do any better?

-#6 Updated by Pascal de Bruijn about 3 years ago
+#6 Updated by Pascal de Bruijn over 3 years ago

 Taking another look, it would seem asif the image needs a tad of cropping as well:

 The sample you provided makes it really difficult to get pixel precise value.
 Presumably you can test if I got it right on some of your images?
 Please do try with -12 as well.

 Also, I'd love to see a ISO100 and ISOmax sample as well.